hitmanbuzz/Bank-Game/README.md

 # Bank-Game

-I have made comments in the code so that if any who are interested can check the code easily.
+I have made comments in the code so that if anyone who are interested can check the code easily.